McRight/Auto-Save-VSCode/README.md

 Installation
 ---

-You can download it [here](https://marketplace.visualstudio.com/items?itemName=mcright.auto-save&ssr=false#overview)
+* You can download it on the [market](https://marketplace.visualstudio.com/items?itemName=mcright.auto-save&ssr=false#overview).

-> You can also type `ext install mcright.auto-save` in VS Code terminal.
+* You can type `ext install mcright.auto-save` in VS Code terminal.

 *or*

-Just find it on the VS Code's *Extensions* tab.
+ * Just find it on the VS Code's *Extensions* tab.

 Release Notes
 ---